360 degree feedback: A complete guide to designing and running programmes

 Despite 360 degree feedback being a well-established and widely used tool, there’s little out there by way of freely-available practical guidance on it.

 So, we thought we’d help by creating a comprehensive guide.
-It covers everything from what 360 appraisals actually are, to how to design and implement one in your business.
+It covers everything from what 360 appraisals actually are, guidance on 360 degree feedback providers or tools, the cost of 360 feedback (for prospective buyers), and exactly how to design and implement one successfully in your business.

 What is 360 degree feedback?

-Also sometimes referred to as multi-rater feedback, 360 appraisal or 360 degree assessment, it is a process by which individuals can ask others to provide them with feedback on their performance, including the behaviours, skills and competencies they display in their job.
+360 degree feedback is also sometimes referred to as multi-rater feedback, 360 appraisal or 360 degree assessment.It is a process by which individuals can ask others to provide them with feedback on their performance, including the behaviours, skills and competencies they display in their job.

 Those taking part typically invite feedback from a cross-section of work colleagues and even clients.
 Feedback is usually given anonymously (apart from the manager), although more organisations are starting to introduce some attributed feedback too.